Ryan Harrison: 2011: Top 100 debut

 Harrison lost to Adrian Mannarino in straight sets in the first round of the 2011 Australian Open.

 Harrison won the 2011 Honolulu Challenger, beating Alex Kuznetsov in the final.
 He won the doubles title as well.
-He ousted 22nd-seeded Guillermo García-López in the second round of the 2011 BNP Paribas Open at Indian Wells, California, as a wild card.
+He ousted 22nd-seeded Guillermo García López in the second round of the 2011 BNP Paribas Open at Indian Wells, California, as a wild card.
 In the third round, he defeated Canadian up-and-comer Milos Raonic in a tight three-setter to set up a fourth-round confrontation with world no. 3 Roger Federer, which Harrison lost.

 At the 2011 French Open, Robin Söderling (seeded fifth) beat Harrison, but the young American was able to take a set off the two-time French Open finalist.
 His next tournament was Queen's in London, where he was given a wild card.
 However, he lost in the first round to Michael Berrer in three close sets, 6–7, 6–2, 5–7.
 He then competed in the qualifying competition for Wimbledon, in which he reached the final round but lost in five sets to Cedrik-Marcel Stebe.
-He, however, received a spot in the main Wimbledon draw as a lucky loser.
+He received a spot in the main Wimbledon draw as a lucky loser.
 He beat Ivan Dodig in the first round.
 He faced seventh seed David Ferrer in the second round, losing in a five-set match that lasted two days.

 With partner Matthew Ebden, he won the doubles tournament at the 2011 Campbell's Hall of Fame Tennis Championships in July.
 Harrison made his first ATP semifinal in Atlanta, where he lost to eventual champion Mardy Fish.
 This performance shot him into the top 100 for the first time, at no. 94.
 He followed this by another semifinal appearance in Los Angeles just the week after where Fish once again stopped him in three sets.
 As a result, his ranking jumped to world no. 82.
 His next tournament was Washington, D.C., where he lost to Viktor Troicki in the second round.
 He was also granted a wildcard to participate in the Cincinnati Masters.
 He lost to Novak Djokovic (no. 1 in the world) in the second round.
-By year's end, he had scored wins over Victor Hanescu and Troicki, and he had risen to no. 79 in the world rankings.
+By year's end, he had scored wins over Victor Hănescu and Troicki, and he had risen to no. 79 in the world rankings.